By now, you're probably using a homemade scrub for your body. But what about your lips? That's one super sensitive area that often gets neglected.

 Use a coffee grinder to grind the oats into a fine powder.
 Transfer to a small jar and stir in the remaining ingredients.
 Store in the fridge for up to 6 weeks.

 8. Get your PSL fix with a pumpkin spice lip scrub

-If you’re a fan of pumpkin spice like we are, you can enjoy the flavor all winter long with this DIY lip scrub.
-I mean, nothing’s really stopping me from using it all year round, but making it when the temperature starts to drop definitely kicks off the wintertime for me!
+If you're a fan of pumpkin spice lattes like we are, you can enjoy the flavor throughout the winter season with this DIY lip scrub.
+I mean, nothing’s really stopping me from using it all year round, but making it when the temperature starts to drop definitely kicks off wintertime for me!

-Apply to lips with your finger and gently rub back and forth.
+Apply to the lips with your finger and gently rub back and forth.
 Finish with an application of pumpkin pie lip balm.
-This combination of super hydrating scrub and moisture makes sure you get every single dry flake off while nourishing the new skin underneath to stop any more flaking from happening.
+This combination of super hydrating scrub and moisture makes sure you get every single dry flake off while nourishing the new skin underneath to stop any new flakiness from appearing.

 9. Hydrate lips with a strawberries and cream scrub

 Antioxidant and vitamin-rich strawberries [source] revitalize parched lips, while the ground rice sloughs off dead skin and milk adds moisture.